Dybondzy/COVID_Data_Analysis/README.md

 I wonder what the data from the other continents will say?
 I know Africa is not as good at collecting data as the USA.
-It will be interesting to see what the current COVID19 data on Africa, say aboout the continent.
+It will be interesting to see what the current COVID19 data on Africa will say aboout the continent.
 I wonder how African decisions makers will take the result of my further COVID19 data analysis.

 Thank You!